247-ERICPOINTCOM/adify/README.md

 DEFAULT_FROM_EMAIL=     <your-value>

 PAYPAL_RECEIVER_EMAIL=  <your-value>

 ```

 Ideally, you should set up the database env to be MySQL.
 PythonAnywhere Free tier
 only allows mysql database connection.

-Make sure you have mysqlclient installed [Here](https://github.com/PyMySQL/mysqlclient) is a resource.
+Make sure you have mysqlclient binary installed [Here](https://github.com/PyMySQL/mysqlclient) is a resource.

-My `sqlclient` required the system to already have `mysql-client` installed and
+`mysqlclient` required the system to already have `mysql-client` installed and
 available on the path, the same goes for pkg-config.
 Don't forget to refresh
 or resouce the exported variables.